tohyuting/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-CLI-nic detects an error in the entered warehouse info.
+CLI-nic detects invalid syntax in the entered warehouse info.

   * 1a1.
 CLI-nic shows an error message.
   * 1a2.
-CLI-nic requests for the correct format of warehouse info.
+CLI-nic requests for the correct syntax of warehouse info.
   * 1a3.
 User enters new data.

     Steps 1a1-1a3 are repeated until the data entered are correct. <br>
+    Use case resumes from step 2.

+* 1b.
+CLI-nic detects addition of duplicated warehouse.

+  * 1b1.
+CLI-nic shows duplicated warehouse message.
+  * 1b2.
+CLI-nic requests for the correct warehouse info.
+  * 1b3.
+User enters new data.

+    Steps 1b1-1b3 are repeated until the data entered are correct. <br>
     Use case resumes from step 2.

 **Use case: UC02 Add a supplier**

 **MSS**